How to tell if you have Allergies or Cold?

-One obvious way of knowing whether the symptom is of cold or that of allergic reaction is by the duration of the symptom.
-Colds are supposed to be cured automatically by your immune system by a week or so.
+One obvious way of knowing whether the symptom is of cold or allergic reaction is by the duration of the symptom.
+Colds are supposed to be cured automatically by your immune system in a week or so.
 Acute cases of allergies will not go away until and unless proper medication is taken to remove the trigger altogether.
 Furthermore, seasonal allergens last for over two to three weeks at a go.

 That time of the year

 Seasons, climatic changes, and the surrounding biosphere can tell you a lot about whether the symptoms denote allergy or cold.
 During the autumn, winter, and season-changing months, you are more likely to catch a cold due to a lack of adjustments to the weather.
 Allergies again are more likely to happen during pollination, dusty, dry months.
 The Spring season has the maximum chance of allergies, as many people are allergic to pollen, grass, and more.
 Keeping that in mind, you can take precautions beforehand by carrying a mask or a handkerchief to protect yourself from getting sick.